ROODI: Reconstructing Occluded Objects with Denoising Inpainters: Method

 \subsection{Object-centric pruning}

 A key observation in reconstructing a specific object is that the task itself is about a single object.
 However, directly distilling masks or semantics often leads to the distillation being spread across multiple Gaussians.
 This is because the Gaussians are typically non-opaque, meaning multiple Gaussians must work together to form surfaces.
-This, in turn, results in the appearance of floaters, as shown in \cref{fig:pruning}.
-Given that object-specific 3D Gaussians should represent only the target object, we can effectively `prune' these floaters by simply removing those that are not structurally connected.
+This, in turn, results in the appearance of floaters that are irrelevant to the object of interest, as shown earlier in \cref{fig:teaser}.
+Given that object-specific 3D Gaussians should represent only the target object, we can effectively `prune' these floaters by simply removing those that do not follow the typical connectivity with nearby Gaussians, that is, statistical outliers.

-Specifically, for each Gaussian, we look at its distance to its K-th nearest Gaussian, and prune it if the distance is larger than a threshold $\epsilon$.
-Mathematically, we prune those that satisfy

-where $X_i$ is the position of the $i$-th Gaussian, and $X_{K_i}$ is the position of the $K$-th nearest Gaussian for the $i$-th Gaussian.
-In other words, if a Gaussian, considering $\epsilon$ as the connectivity threshold, is not connected to at least $K$ other Gaussians, we prune it.
-This process can be effectively implemented as a CUDA kernel, allowing the process to be completed within 20 seconds for each scene in our test set.
-We run pruning once after 500 iterations, before inpainting starts.
-This results in an average of 1.5\% of the Gaussians being pruned.

-We show in \cref{fig:pruning} how our pruning removes floaters.
-What is more interesting is that these floaters heavily impact the quality of what off-the-shelf inpainting models can do, as floaters are not what these models have been trained to deal with.
-But with our pruning, and with the floaters removed, inpainting results are improved as shown, which ultimately contributes to better final object reconstruction.
+\customparagraph{Statistical outlier removal.} To do so, we propose a pruning strategy based on statistical outlier removal~\cite{sor}.
+Our core idea is to look into the average distance that a Gaussian forms with its K nearest neighbors, and remove those that do not follow the general trend---those that are in the long tails of the distance distribution.
+Specifically, denoting the distance between the two Gaussians as $\Delta(\cdot,\cdot)$, we prune a Gaussian $\mathcal{G}_i$ if it satisfies: